yh63935/weather-it-rains/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Reflection
 Wow, there were so many difficult parts about building this project.
 It's definitely been the longest and most difficult project that I have made so far with around 400 commits.
 And I ran into bugs every few seconds it seems, but ...I persevered.
+This was also the first time I used a development server (node.js live server) because trying to open index.html directly in the browser as a file caused a CORS error where the cross-origin request was blocked.

 #### User Interface
 Before beginning to code, I had to think about what information that I felt was important and relevant enough to display on the user-interface.
 I ended up designing the weather app to show the current day weather (because that is what most people will want to see first and is most relevant), a 3 day forecast (only 3 days, because after the free trial, you can only see a 3 day forecast), and hourly forecasts.
 At first, I thought that I would just display hourly forecast of the current day as that is what most weather apps do, but decided that it would be helpful to show hourly forecasts of every day in the 3 day forecast.
 Additionally, I added the functionality of being able to toggle from day and hourly forecasts using buttons.
 The hourly forecasts were in 8 hour intervals which made sense to me as a time frame that would be perfect length (also a workday).
 I also had to consider which hours to show in the hourly forecast, specifically for the current day.
 For example, the current day starts from the next hour from the current hour and not 12AM.
 This is because for the user, since the past hours have already passed and they are already living the current hour, they most likely wouldn't need to know the past/current hour temperatures.
 I also ended the hour intervals at 11PM for each day forecast, because even though the hours rolling over to the next day (ie today's forecast displaying up to 11PM, then 12AM etc of the next day) may be convenient, it is also a little confusing and misleading if pressing the hourly forecast button on the current day card included part of the next day's forecast.